JanB100/doc_simp/README.md

 ```

 ## Pretrained models
 We share all Cochrane-auto pretrained models on [HuggingFace](https://huggingface.co/janbakker).
 To leverage these models, simply follow the instructions below and set the model path to the HuggingFace model name.
-All model names end on -thesis except for o-bartsent-cochraneauto.
+All model names end on -thesis except for o-bartsent, o-bartpara, o-bartdoc and o-conbart, which end on -cochraneauto.

 We also share the [checkpoint](https://drive.google.com/file/d/12FHcrrPdqKgE6R4G7uuTUasuAS9da018/view?usp=sharing) for the neural CRF alignment model which we pretrained on Wiki-manual.